Cervical cancer

 Breast cancer remains the most common cancer in Scottish women but you’re five times more likely to survive it if it’s caught in its earliest stage.

-Bowel cancer is the third most common cancer in Scotland.
-But when it's found early, it can often be cured.
+When bowel cancer is found early, it increases your chances of being cured and living well again.
 In fact, 9 out of 10 people beat it.

 Prostate cancer affects 1 in 10 men in Scotland and the risk of developing it increases with age.